Mari-codes/viva-bem/README.md

 # Viva Bem – Preventive Health Page

-Implementation of the **Viva Bem** webpage based on the Figma design provided in the challenge.
-The project reproduces the layout using **Flexbox**, responsive SCSS, and a clean component-based structure.
+The **Viva Bem** page implements the Figma layout from Vai Na Web using a modular Sass architecture, BEM naming, and Flexbox-based layout rules.
+The codebase focuses on predictable class structure, low specificity, and scoped components

 ---

 ## 📌 About the Project
 The page presents preventive health information for men and women.
-It includes a banner, exam sections, alert cards, and a footer – all coded from the Figma file.
+It includes a banner, exam sections, alert cards, and a footer.
+All coded from the Figma file.

 ---

 ## 🔧 Tech Stack
 - **HTML5**
 - **SCSS**
+- **Bem Methodology**
 - **Flexbox**
 - **Google Fonts** (Inter, Poppins, Roboto)